Sayaka Yoshimura: 2018–2025: Team Yoshimura

 In their first event of the 2022–23 season, Team Yoshimura won the 2022 Hokkaido Bank Curling Classic.
 They then won the Wakkanai Midori Challenge Cup two weeks later.
 In their next two events, they again reached the finals, losing the Argo Graphics Cup final to Sae Yamamoto and the ADVICS Cup final to Team Fujisawa.
 After a successful start to the season, Yuna Kotani was added at the third position in September 2022.
 The revised lineup of the team was Yoshimura at skip, Kotani at third, Onodera at second, Ohmiya at lead and Kobayashi as alternate with Yumie Funayama becoming the team's coach.
 In Canada, the team had back-to-back quarterfinal appearances at the S3 Group Curling Stadium Series and the 2022 Western Showdown, losing out to Stefania Constantini and Meghan Walter respectively.
 In December, Team Yoshimura competed in the 2022 Karuizawa International Curling Championships where they finished third, beating Loco Solare in the bronze medal game.
 In the New Year, the team played in the 2023 New Year Medalist Curling where they lost in the semifinals to Daniela Jentsch.
 It would be the team's last event of the 2022–23 season as positive cases of COVID-19 within the team forced them to withdraw from their qualifying round of the 2023 Japan Curling Championships.

+Team Yoshimura would return for the 2024–25 season, where they would find success on tour, finishing in the quarterfinals at the 2024 National and the 2025 Players' Championship Grand Slam events.
+During the season, Yoshimura would win their next national title at the 2025 Japan Curling Championships, beating Miku Nihira 8–7 in the final.
+This win qualified them to represent Japan at the 2025 World Women's Curling Championship.
+At the World's however, the team would struggle, finishing 9th with a 4–8 record after round robin play.

+2025–present: Yoshimura's first Olympics

+Team Yoshimura would begin the 2025–26 season strong, winning the 2025 Hokkaido Bank Curling Classic, beating Momoha Tabata 6–3 in the final.
+They would continue their winning streak at the 2025 Japanese Olympic curling trials, beating Miyu Ueno 3–2 in a best-of-five final, and qualifying to represent Japan at the 2025 Olympic Qualification Event.
+At the Qualification event, the team would go 6–1 in the round robin and win 6–5 over Norway's Marianne Rørvik to win the event and qualify for the 2026 Winter Olympics, Yoshimura's first Olympic Games.

 Personal life

 Yoshimura attended Tokoro High School and Sapporo International University.
-She is married and is employed as an officer worker.
+She is married and is employed as an office worker.